semgrep/semgrep-docs/docs/writing-rules/data-flow/data-flow-overview.md

 Semgrep strives for simplicity and delivers a lightweight, and fast static analysis.
 In addition to being intra-procedural, here are some other trade-offs:

 - No path sensitivity: All _potential_ execution paths are considered, despite that some may not be feasible.
 - No pointer or shape analysis: _Aliasing_ that happens in non-trivial ways may not be detected, such as through arrays or pointers.
 Individual elements in arrays or other data structures are not tracked.
-There is also no proper field sensitivity at present, but this may be developed in the future.
+There is limited field-sensitivity support in the taint engine, but none for constant propagation.
 - No soundness guarantees: Semgrep ignores the effects of `eval`-like functions on the program state.
 It doesn’t make worst-case sound assumptions, but rather "reasonable" ones.

 Expect both false positives and false negatives.
 You can remove false positives in different ways, for example, using [pattern-not](../../rule-syntax/#pattern-not) and [pattern-not-inside](../../rule-syntax/#pattern-not-inside).
 We want to provide you with a way of eliminating false positives, so please [let file an issue if run into some](https://github.com/returntocorp/semgrep/issues/new/choose).
 We are happy to trade false negatives for simplicity and fewer false positives, but you are welcome to open a feature request if Semgrep misses some difficult bug you want to catch.